sylhare/sylhare.github.io/_posts/2022/2022-09-21-Jest-testing.md

 TypeError: (0 , _jestGetType.default) is not a function
 ```

 Which seems to be occurring within the internal of jest, replacing it with a [toEqual] fixed it.
-I could replace one by
-the other because I didn't care for it to be the same object, just the same value.
+I could replace one by the other because I didn't care for it to be the same object, just the same value.

-Hopefully these kinds of unhelpful error messages gets fixed/caught as jest evolves.
+Hopefully, these kinds of unhelpful error messages get fixed/caught as jest evolves.

 ### Using `.each` in tests